ymerejsasnak/memory-game/README.md

 Javascript memory game (part of my series of simple practice projects)

--need to determine size of grid
+for practice with new stuff: add some nice simple jquery animations for card flipping and matching!

 2 special cards: 1 that reshuffles remaining cards, 1 that lets you see an extra card or 2 that turn

-figure out win/lose conditions (this is just a 1 player memory) or maybe let play go until end, with a score based inversely on number of turns
+let play go until end, 'high score' being least # of turns

-put underscore in this dir, not sure if I will actually be using it yet though
+best to add card functions to game object itself?

-best to add functions to game object itself?
+underscore really necessary just for shuffle function? couldn't I just randomly pick an element from array, then splice that element out afterward, and repeat?